Prajwal10031999/Handwritten-Digit-Recognition-CNN-Flask-App-/README.md

 # Handwritten-Digit-Recognition-CNN-Flask-App-
-A Convolutional Neural Network model created using PyTorch library over the MNIST dataset to recognize handwritten digits .
+A Convolutional Neural Network model created using PyTorch library over the MNIST dataset to recognize handwritten digits . <br />

-The dataset can be downloaded from here : https://drive.google.com/drive/folders/1z4iFh1gJiRS3BpdzhYwf9tZGbh__CDNg?usp=sharing <br />
+The dataset can be downloaded from here : <br />
+https://drive.google.com/drive/folders/1z4iFh1gJiRS3BpdzhYwf9tZGbh__CDNg?usp=sharing <br />
 Download the dataset and store it in a folder(create new) named "data" in the main directory.
 <br />